hei-jung/deep-learning-study/errors/CUDA_error.md

 Batch-size를 줄여준다.

+## RuntimeError: Unable to find a valid cuDNN algorithm to run convolution

-## RTX A6000 with CUDA capability sm_86 is not compatible with the current PyTorch installation.
+### UserWarning: RTX A6000 with CUDA capability sm_86 is not compatible with the current PyTorch installation.

 ```console
 $ python -c "import torch; print(torch.cuda.get_arch_list())"